public-awesome/cw-nfts/contracts/cw1155-base/README.md

 Beyond that, we make a few additions:

 * `InstantiateMsg` takes name and symbol (for metadata), as well as a **Minter** address.
-This is a special address that has full power to mint new NFTs (but not modify existing ones)
+This is a special address that has full power to mint new tokens (but not modify existing ones)
 * `ExecuteMsg::Mint{token_id, owner, token_uri, amount, token_extension}` - creates a new token with given owner and (optional) metadata.
 It can only be called by the Minter set in `instantiate`.
 * `QueryMsg::Minter{}` - returns the minter address for this contract.

 It requires all tokens to have defined metadata in the standard format (with no extensions).
-For generic NFTs this may often be enough.
+For generic tokens this may often be enough.

 The *Minter* can either be an external actor (eg. web server, using PubKey) or another contract.
 If you just want to customize